-Using Google My Business: A Simple Way Control Your Company’s Search Presence
+Using Google My Business: A Simple Way to Expand Your Company’s Presence in Search

-Remember people talking about Google Maps?
+Remember Google Maps?
 Google Local?
-Those are products Google has phased out in a sense by putting an umbrella over all of their free business listing tools.
-They’ve given this suite of services a name: Google My Business.
-To control the business information that appears on Google companies should claim their own listing.
-It takes some effort but it’s well worth the time to claim your Google My Business account and add/update information on a regular basis.
+Those are products Google phased out and folded them into their suite of business services called Google My Business.
+To control the business information that appears on Google, companies must first claim their listing.
+It takes effort to claim, update and optimize your GMB business listing but it’s well worth the time, regardless of whether your business is brick and mortar or online.

 What is Google My Business?
 From Google:

 “Google My Business is a free and easy-to-use tool for businesses, brands, artists, and organizations to manage their online presence across Google, including Search and Maps.
 By verifying and editing your business information, you can both help customers find you and tell them the story of your business.”

 What does Google My Business do for you?
 Helps put your company on the map — literally.